zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 To illustrate this, consider a specific application where we aim to learn the learning rate scheduler instead of manually designing it.
 This meta-knowledge is represented by the parameters of a neural network; in this case, $$\omega$$ is known as the meta-parameters.
 This neural network is known as the meta-learner.
 In this example, we have a neural network that outputs the learning rate at every step depending on how well the base-learner is doing (i.e., it has memory of the loss from previous updates to determine the appropriate learning rate for the current step).
-Ideally, the meta-learner should be able to generalise to different tasks and output the learning rate in such a way that the base-learner solves task $$t$$ more quickly than our hand-designed learning rate scheduler.
+Ideally, the meta-learner should be able to generalise to different tasks and output the learning rate in such a way that the base-learner solves task $$t$$ more quickly.

 Since we generally wish for the learned meta-knowledge to be applied to different tasks, we use a distribution of tasks to train the meta-learner.
 This means that there are two stages of learning in meta-learning: the inner-loop and the outer-loop.